← All articles

 Understanding Stage 4 Cancer

 Understanding the different stages of cancer can be confusing - particularly if you've been told that your primary tumour has spread.
-If you’re still coming to terms with the diagnosis, this resource may help: learn more about stage 4 cancer.
+If you're still coming to terms with the cancer diagnosis, this resource may help: learn more about stage 4 cancer.
+You can learn all about lung cancer staging here.

 In short:

-Stage IV means the cancer has spread from its primary tumour to other parts of the body
+• Stage IV (stage 4) means the cancer has spread from its primary tumour to other parts of the body

-Remission is still possible, especially with an individualised approach that combines different treatment at different times
+• Remission is still possible, especially with an individualised approach that combines different treatments at different times

-Even those with a late stage of cancer can access a support system that can keep them feeling well for longer.
-Overall survival rates for people with advanced cancer stage are improving all the time
+• Even those with an advanced stage of cancer can access a support system that can keep them feeling well for longer.
+Overall survival rates for people with advanced cancer are improving all the time

-Staging is determined through a combination of imaging (such as CT scans and positron emission tomography [PET] scans), biopsies, and blood tests.
+Cancer staging is determined through a combination of imaging (such as CT scans and positron emission tomography [PET] scans), biopsies, and blood tests.
 The staging system helps doctors assess how far the cancer has spread and guides your care.
-While the treatment of early-stage cancer may just require surgery, Stage 4 cancer often requires a combination of drug treatment and other local therapies - treatments that compliment each other to optimise results.
+While the treatment of early-stage cancer may just require surgery, stage 4 cancer often requires a combination of drug treatment and other local therapies - treatments that complement each other to optimise results.

 Defining Remission in Cancer